This post may contain affiliate links, view our disclosure policy.

 - 1/4 cup heavy whipping cream

-Heat oven to 375 degrees.
+- Heat oven to 375°.
 Line two cookie sheets with parchment paper or spray with cooking spray.

-In a large bowl, add butter, cream cheese, granulated sugar, powdered sugar, egg, and almond extract.
-Blend together, with a handheld mixer, until it's pale in color and fluffy.
+- In a large bowl with a handheld mixer, or use the bowl of stand mixer, add butter, cream cheese, granulated sugar, powdered sugar, egg, and almond extract.
+Blend together until it's pale in color and fluffy.
 About 1-2 minutes.

-In a seperate small bowl, combine the flour, baking powder, and salt.
+- In a separate small bowl combine the flour, baking powder, and salt.
 Stir with a whisk to break up the clumps.

-Add half the flour into the creamed mixture and blend on low speed.
+- Add half the flour into the creamed mixture and blend on low speed.
 Add the other half and blend on low speed just until combined.
-The dough will be really soft, and sticky, but should form a ball of dough in the bowl (see process pics in post).
+The dough will be really soft, and sticky, but should form a ball of dough in the bowl. * Don't add more flour here if the dough seems sticky.
+When you roll out the dough in the next step you will add some additional flour.